deleanor/deleanor.github.io/_drafts/name-change.markdown

 ---

 My name change became official today.
 My legal name is now Eleanor Blanchard Dicharry.
-I want to say that I feel that my parents chose a wonderful name for a boy, and I often proudly told people how cool I thought they were for just making my name Will on my birth certificate.
+I want to say that I feel that my parents chose a wonderful name for me, and I often proudly told people how cool I thought they were for just making my name Will on my birth certificate.
 It is the only name that all of you knew to call me for so many special times in my life, and those memories, events, and experiences have made me the person I am today.
 I want you all to know that changing my name doesn't make any of that less important or less cherished.

 I honestly don't know for sure when I chose the name Eleanor, but I know that when I was around 11 or 12 years old, I read the name Tolkien gave the flowers